TSS Certification Process - TSB 2000 Standard

 100 (or more) questions and problem solving exercises, utilizing a

-variety of question formats.
+variety of question formats and styles.

 The final examination may not be attempted